Teamwork makes the deal work. (Or does it?)

 How to Set Up a Team Selling Strategy for Your Team

-So, team selling’s calling your name?
+So, is the team selling calling your name?
 Great!
-Now it’s time to cook up a strategy that works for your team and incorporates the best collaboration tools on the market.
+Now, it’s time to cook up a strategy that works for your team and incorporates the best collaboration tools on the market.

 Create a Team Structure that Fosters Collaboration